Pennsylvania Gun Laws

 How Reciprocity Works In Pennsylvania

-Pennsylvania has reciprocity agreements with 19 states, and you can find these agreements on the attorney general’s website.
-Non-resident CCW licenses are honored from the states on Pennsylvania’s reciprocity list, with the exception of those from Arizona, Florida, Mississippi, Utah, and Virginia.
+Pennsylvania has reciprocity agreements with 19 states, and you can find these agreements on the attorney general's website.
+Non-resident CCW licenses are honored from the states on Pennsylvania's reciprocity list, except those from Arizona, Florida, Mississippi, Utah, and Virginia.
 If you are a legal resident of these states, Pennsylvania will only honor the ND class 1 permit from North Dakota provided the holder is at least 21 years old.

 Where Is CCW Allowed In Pennsylvania?